 As far as men’s hairstyle trends go, surfer hair is one that’s popular all over the world – even if you live nowhere near a beach.
 Whether you’re an actual surfing enthusiast is irrelevant because it’s not the activity itself that’s so appealing, it’s the post-surf, perfectly-windswept hair that we’re all after.
+The style has become hugely popular since the 1950s and combines undone texture with grown-out lengths, typically with highlighted or bleached strands that exude year-round summer vibes.
+Want the style for yourself?
+Find out how to get the look and the styles we’re loving below.

 What makes men’s surfer hair so great is it’s weathered finish, so the key to emulating this effect at home is to make it look like you’ve been caught in a breeze.